 When Gittes follows Hollis Mulray to the cliff top (where he leaves a watch under his tire) he passes a bar with an open door.
 One can hear "I Can't Get Started" by Bunny Berigan, the hit of August 1937.

-There were many rumors circulating about Faye Dunaway's diva-like behavior during the making of the film.
+There were many rumours circulating about Faye Dunaway's diva-like behavior during the making of the film.
 One such was that she refused to flush her own toilet and expected her assistants to do it for her.
+On another occasion, while filming a scene in a car, Roman Polanski refused to let her to urinate, so he could finish the scene.
+She then urinated in a cup and threw it in his face.

 The trivia items below may give away important plot points.